mgMiao/Data_Science_Project_1/Data Science Repo/README.md

-# Hotel Booking Cancelation Study
+# Hotel Booking Cancellation Study

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
 This is the final project for INFO-557.
-The purpose of this project is to use hotel booking data to predict poetential cancelation made by customers, which will allow the hotel to reduce cancelation and maximize profits.
+The purpose of this project is to use hotel booking data to predict poetential cancellation made by customers, which will allow the hotel to reduce cancelation and maximize profits.

 ### Collaborators
 |Name     |  Github Page   |